JRanjan-Biswal/planorma-rsvp-fe/README.md

 ## License

-This project is created for the Planorama interview assignment.
+This project is created for the HappyHosts interview assignment.

 ## Author

-Built as a technical assessment for Planorama.
+Built as a technical assessment for HappyHosts.